superhero1/ffritz/README-6591.md

             put part_09_ARM_ROOTFS.bin mtd\=
             put part_08_ARM_KERNEL.bin mtd\>

-  I never had problems with the native Ubuntu/Debian ftp client.
+  I never had problems with the native Ubuntu/Debian ftp client or eva_tools.

-- Most of the linux ftp clients have a problem with the line endings provided by the ftp server of the box.
-Don't be confused if reponses seem to no longer match to a command (press return some times).
+- The response to the getenv command confuses most ftp clients.
+Pressing return several times might reveal missing information, but don't assume that actions (setenv/put) will work or have an effect afterwards.
+  Close and re-start the ftp connection when in doubt.

 - Also recommended is a switch between your PC and the box to avoid the link going down when the box restarts.
 And/or the IP address of your host on the box network (192.168.178) should be configured statically, at least for the time you work with the boot loader.